TheUbMunster/stg-blog/memory-allocator.md

 `y + sizeof(foo_result)`, and simply relocate `foo_result` to that saved location if we ever grow large enough.
 Maybe we could relocate it *really really far forward* in the stack.
 If we do this though, we would need to make sure that any other situations where we similarly relocated adopted variables "*really really far forward*" in the stack don't accidentally end up in the same spot.
+However, a copy is a copy, and copying it really far forward might not be enough.
+We may have to copy it forward several times, so maybe we should just copy it adjacent to `y` to begin with to avoid the possibility of needing to copy it multiple times.

 Although a nonstandard compiler extension[^7], what if the size of a variable on the stack isn't known at compile time? e.g., what if the "size of the variable" is dependent upon user input?
 Consider something *like* this: